drsutherin/CEG-4110/README.md

 think about as we go forward -Dave)

 ## Package Interaction
 Since Java is a pass-by-reference language, all classes will be passed the BAAC instance, allowing them to pass messages by calling functions of other classes.
-For example, when a user types a message in a chat window, the 'Send' button event handler will be able to call a ServerInterface method to compose and transmit a message.
+For example, when a user types a message in a chat window, the 'Send' button event handler will be able add the message to the chat's message list (which can in turn call a ServerInterface method to compose and transmit the message).

 ## baac